jetbrains-academy/rustlings-course/Common Collections/Strings/Declaring a HashMap/task.md

 in the basket and the total count of all the fruits should be at least five.

-Make yur code compile and pass the tests!
+Make your code compile and pass the tests!

 <div class="hint"> Take a look at the return type of the function to figure out
   the type for the <code>basket</code>.</div></li>